 Students will write an individual policy paper about a self-selected topic, which could be targeted at their own student organisation or any other organisation they consider relevant or interesting.
-Draft versions of the papers are subjected to peer review by two other students.
-Workshops about writing skills and visual design are integrated in this component.
+Draft versions of the papers are subjected to peer review by two or three other students.
+One or two workshops about topics such as writing skills and visual design are integrated in this component.

-• Leadership theory and practice (Q4; 2 ECTS)
+Leadership theory and practice (Q4; 2 ECTS)

 This component will introduce students to leadership theories, while also familiarising them with key concepts in leadership research.
-Students will next study leadership styles and leadership skills in practice via a combination of self-assessment exercises and an in-depth study of a leader of their choice on the basis of a biography.
+Students will next study leadership styles and leadership skills in practice via an in-depth study of a leader of their choice on the basis of a biography.
 This could be a business leader, political leader, sports coach, or leader in any other domain.
-This will result in a book review that summarizes and critically reflects on the biography, as well as an oral presentation.
-Workshops about management skills and debating skills are integrated in this component.
+This will result in an oral presentation about the chosen leader in class (or alternatively: a book review that summarizes and critically reflects on the biography).
+One or two workshops about topics such as management skills and debating skills are integrated in this component.
+The component is completed with an individual reflection paper about the minor activities in quarter 4.